shoui520/shoui520.github.io/docs/routine.md

 **Q: What should I even put in my notes?**

 A: You should put information that you feel is important.
 Rely on your instincts.
-If Cure Dolly says this is that, then you might want to take a note of that.
+If Cure Dolly says this means that, then you might want to take a note of it.
 Your notes do not need to be detailed, and you don't need to show them to anyone.
 Your notes are YOUR notes, make them your notes.

 **Q: Why should I even do notes!
 I can probably remember everything anyway!**